 - Mail delegation: Children can't give someone else access to read, send, or delete their emails.

 - Spam: If Gmail identifies an email as spam, it won't get delivered to your child's inbox or spam folder.

 Block an email address

-When you block someone's an email address on Gmail, your child won't be able to receive emails from that address.
+When you block someone's email address in Gmail on your child's device, your child won't receive emails from that address.
 This only blocks this address from contacting your child in Gmail.

 On your child's device, block the email address.
 Make sure to use instructions for the type of device your child is using.